 Breast cancer that spreads to other parts of the body can cause pain, such as bone pain, muscle pain, headaches, and discomfort around the liver.
-Talk to your doctor about pain management.
+Talk with your doctor about pain management.

 While breast cancer stage has a lot to do with treatment options, other factors can impact your treatment options as well.

-The prognosis for breast cancer is usually worse in women younger than 40 because breast cancer tends to be more aggressive in younger women.
+The prognosis for breast cancer is usually worse in people younger than 40 because breast cancer tends to be more aggressive in younger people.

-In addition to surgery, chemotherapy, and radiation, several years of hormonal therapy for hormone-positive breast cancers is often recommended for young women.
+In addition to surgery, chemotherapy, and radiation, several years of hormonal therapy for hormone-positive breast cancers is often recommended for young people.
 This can help prevent a recurrence or spread of breast cancer.

-For premenopausal women, ovarian suppression may be recommended in addition to hormone therapy.
+For premenopausal people, ovarian suppression may be recommended in addition to hormone therapy.

 Being pregnant also impacts breast cancer treatment.
-Breast cancer surgery is usually safe for pregnant women, but doctors may discourage chemotherapy until the second or third trimester.
+Breast cancer surgery is usually safe for people who are pregnant, but doctors may discourage chemotherapy until the second or third trimester.

 If you have an aggressive form of breast cancer, your doctor may recommend a more aggressive approach, such as surgery and a combination of other therapies.